metafacture/metafacture.github.io/Morph-and-Fix/literalFunctions.md

 __FIX-Definition__

 TODO: How to use it in FIX?
+Attributes with or without names?

 ```
 do map("_id_")